North Carolina Central University Blog

 What’s the Typical Privacy Analyst Salary?

 Anyone interested in a privacy analyst role will understandably want to learn more about the earning potential.
-According to Payscale, the annual median privacy analyst salary is approximately $81,651.
+According to Payscale, the median annual privacy analyst salary was approximately $85,790 as of October 2025.

-Many factors can affect the privacy analyst’s salary.
-These include level of education, years of experience, and geographic location.
+Many factors can affect a privacy analyst’s salary, including level of education, years of experience, and geographic location.
 Additionally, the size of the organization can be a determining factor when assessing salary.

-For those seeking a more competitive salary, an important consideration is to pursue a more advanced degree.
+For those seeking a more competitive salary, one option is to pursue an advanced degree.
 Certifications in fields related to the law, specifically IT regulation, may also lead to higher earning potential.

 How to Become a Privacy Analyst

-To succeed as a privacy analyst, developing the right portfolio of skills is important.
-Doing so involves a formal education as well as some training on the job.
+Succeeding as a privacy analyst requires the right portfolio of skills, which can be earned through a combination of formal education and on-the-job training.
 Note again that both education and experience level can have a significant impact on a privacy analyst’s salary.

 1. Obtain an Undergraduate Degree

-To succeed as a privacy analyst, it’s necessary to earn an undergraduate degree, developing some of the foundational skills that are necessary for this role.
-Because this work is very computer-based, a degree in IT or a cybersecurity-related field is typically preferred.
+An undergraduate degree helps students develop some of the foundational skills necessary to succeed as a privacy analyst.
+A degree in IT or a cybersecurity-related field is typically preferred.

 2. Gain Experience

 While IT knowledge is critical for success in the privacy analyst role, it’s equally important to be familiar with the legal and regulatory issues related to a particular industry.
-Depending on the industry in question, this may mean seeking a certification or simply pursuing additional experience within the field.
+Depending on the industry in question, this may mean pursuing certification or simply pursuing additional experience in the field.

 4. Consider an Advanced Education

-Privacy analyst roles don’t always require an advanced degree, but pursuing a master’s degree in IT or a business-related field can help with skills development.
+Privacy analyst roles don’t always require an advanced degree, but a master’s degree in IT or a business-related field can help with skills development.
 An advanced degree can open more career doors, leading to positions of greater responsibility and authority.
-It may also lead to an increased salary level.
+It may also lead to an increased salary.

 5. Develop Essential Skills